What Are the Real Benefits of Levemir? An Evidence Review

 Primary Benefit

 That headline outcome is what most labels and trials are designed around.
-For Levemir: ADA Standards of Care provide consensus guidance.
+Key reference for Levemir: ADA Standards of Care provide consensus guidance.

 Approved Indications